Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 * optimization_level = .RELEASE
 * set_optimization_level(target_options, 2, 0); // same as clang -O2

-The LLVM backend is slower than the X64 backend, because it does a lot more optimizations.
+The LLVM compiler backend is slower than the X64 backend, because it does a lot more optimizations.
+An optimized build does not have debug information built into it, and takes longer to compile.
 This build makes the compiler produce the best possible optimized code.
-An optimized build does not have debug information built into it, and takes longer to compile.

 ## 30.11 Enforcing coding standards
 Another use-case would be enforcing coding house rules, an example is shown in 30.9_house_rules.jai , which shows how to enforce compile-time code checking, for example the MISRA standards (in this case: Check for Multiple Levels of Pointer Indirection, so that you cannot do you cannot do `a: ***int = b;` for example).